sturob/tmux-backspin/README.md

 ## Default bindings

 - alt-b = back
-or
 - prefix-backspace = back

+## Tools

+tail-history.sh

+this plugin stores a log of all window changes in /tmp/tmux-back, this can be used to track history

 ## Not yet supported

-- separate clients

 - linked windows

+## Works well with

+- tmux-teleport